ReToCode/ReToCode/README.md

 ## Welcome to my github page 👋
 I am Reto, a passionate technology enthusiast.
 I am a fan of continuous improvement and making things easier.
 I'm a continuous learner and like to see things in a bigger perspective and context.
-I'm always happy if  bring things further along.
+I'm happy when I can move things forward.

 ## 🔭 I’m currently working on
 - anything related to containers and public clouds